rexresearch

 these two activities is approximately 2 µg/ml (Fig. 5C).

-Nevertheless, with K. pneumoniae, permeabilization of the OM could
+Nevertheless, with K. pneumoniae, permeabilization of the OM

-be achieved without apparent cytoplasmic membrane depolarization
+could be achieved without apparent cytoplasmic membrane

-at 0.5 µg/ml (Fig. 5C).
-Similarly, with E. coli, at concentrations
+depolarization at 0.5 µg/ml (Fig. 5C).
+Similarly, with E. coli,

 Elucidation of the respective roles of membrane permeabilization